 Rick has also previously worked at the Blind Foundation’s Adult Rehabilitation Unit and previously on the switchboard.
 Rick has been a client since he was 17-years-old.
 He is a director of Foundation Properties Limited, a wholly owned subsidiary of the RNZFB, a Trustee on the Bledisloe Estate and Bledisloe Royston trusts and is a member of the Institute of Directors.

 Fraser joined the Board in November 2017 and has been registered as a member of the Foundation for the past 22 years.
 He has an under-graduate degree in bio-sciences and a post-graduate honours degree in business.
 Fraser has spent 20 years in not-for-profit marketing including nine years with the Blind Foundation.
 He also was President of Retina New Zealand for nine years and holds management committee membership with its parent body, Retina International.

 Audit and Risk Committee and Governance Committee.

 Keith is now entering his third term on the Board having been first elected in November 2010.
 He is a Chartered Accountant, now living in Tauranga with his family.
 Keith has a keen interest in education, having held executive positions on two schools’ Board of Trustees.
 Keith’s adult daughter has had low vision since birth.
 He is also a member of the Institute of Directors.

 Chair, Audit & Risk Committee.

 Deborah joined the Board for the first time in November 2017 as the fourth-placed candidate in the 2017 Board elections filling the casual vacancy created by the dis-establishment of the Associate Director seat following the adoption of the 2017 Constitution.
 Deborah is the Chief Executive of Auckland Eye, understanding the importance of working in partnership with the Foundation to ensure patients get the very best of care and support when its doctors are unable to offer any solutions to restore or improve sight.
 Deborah is a Board Member for Health Informatics New Zealand and is passionate about e-health with a keen interest in governance and organisational leadership.

-Audit and Risk Committee, Governance Committee, Chief Executive Performance Review Committee and Sir Arthur Pearson Memorial Fund.
+Audit and Risk Committee, Governance Committee, People Committee, Chief Executive Performance Review Committee and Sir Arthur Pearson Memorial Fund.